zwilder/Traveling-Salesman/README.md

 shortest path (Averages about 25% less efficient than an exact solution)
 - Held-Karp Algorithm O(n^2 * 2n) - Exact solution

-For this program, I'll assume that all Nodes are connected to every other Node (Graph is fully connected).
+For this program, I've assumed that all Nodes are connected to every other Node (the graph is fully connected).

-This implementation currently uses fixed, 2D Arrays.
-An improvement could be made using a simple data structure to allocate memory dynamically - if I ever wanted to have the program take user input and spit out a path, this would be necessary.
-Maximum SIZE is (theoretically) 30, but anything over 25 breaks printing.
-The Held-Karp dynamic programming array is huge (2^n), so it is allocated dynamically, and that routine takes a while to complete at n > 20.
+The important part (the Held-Karp implementation) is in src/heldkarp.c.
+Shockingly "simple" for the amount of heavy lifting it has to do!

-Fun note: For N locations, there are N!/(2^N) solutions to this problem (assuming the distance between two individual locations is the same forward as backward - B to C is the same as C to B, etc).
+Fun fact: For N locations, there are N!/(2^N) solutions to this problem (assuming the distance between two individual locations is the same forward as backward - B to C is the same as C to B, etc).
 At 20 locations this is 2,375,880,867,360,000 - or two quadrillion, three hundred seventy-five trillion, eight hundred eighty billion, eight hundred sixty-seven million, three hundred sixty thousand possible combinations.

+This project uses bits and pieces from my toolbox project and Cards project - mostly for the super snazzy colored terminal output.

 ![Example](ex.jpg)